Governance Without the Monolith

 Those definitions do not need to be gigantic.

-They do need to be clear, though.
+They do need to be clear.

-And they absolutely need to be measurable and understandable by humans who did not help write the 73-slide operating model deck.
+They need to be measurable and understandable by humans who did not help write the 73-slide operating model deck.

 3. Capture evidence continuously